Building the Leadership Appraisal Model: Performance Reviews

 - Measurable - When the performance or goal is charted over the rated time period, which direction is good and which direction is bad must clearly be distinguishable so that action can be taken to reverse, maintain, or grow the rating.

 - Achievable - If prior goals were failed, were they achievable?
 Great companies treat failure as a learning opportunity.
-In the early 80's, when the manager of the failed IBM PC Jr. project was called onto the carpet, the first thing he asked was if he should clean out his desk.
-His senior replied that they had just spent several million dollars training him and that they wanted him learn from this experience.
-When setting performance goals, they must be easy to understand and can be accomplished by the majority of individuals if given the proper resources.
+In the early 1980's, when the manager of the failed IBM PC Jr. project was called onto the carpet, the first thing he asked was if he should clean out his desk.
+His senior replied that they had just spent several million dollars training him and that they wanted him to learn from this experience.
+Just because a goal was not achieved, does NOT mean it is a complete failure.

 - Relevant - Do not measure things that are not important.
 A common downfall is to try measure everything, this in turn produces many meaningless results and becomes very time consuming.